fernandobreogan/apisentiment/README.md

 API project for Ironhack coding school.

 This API allows you to crete a database with users, groups and messages so that you can retrieve that information and later analyze its sentiment using natural language processing.
+The information is retrieved in a json format so it can be easily manageable.

 ## Authentication ##
 This API does not require any kind of authentication.